Andrew-S-Rosen/cbe504/src/main.typ

 // Notes for next time
 // Replace 4.3.2 Stoichiometric Numbers with 5.3 from Davis and Davis
-// Add more content on empirical isotherm models or skip entirely
-// Add another applied lecture at end of course in place of de Donder
 #import"@preview/xarrow:0.3.1": xarrow
 #import"@preview/gentle-clues:1.2.0": tip, clue
 #import"@preview/whalogen:0.3.0": ce